 - Data management

-Deploit provides a Marketplace similar to the AWS Marketplace, accessible to any Deploit user, and includes several DRAGEN pipeline modules.
-Each DRAGEN module in Deploit comes with real-time monitoring and reports, which provide insights on alignment and variant calling metrics for each sample processed, including interactive charts.
+CloudOS provides a Marketplace similar to the AWS Marketplace, accessible to any CloudOS user, and includes several DRAGEN pipeline modules.
+Each DRAGEN module in CloudOS comes with real-time monitoring and reports, which provide insights on alignment and variant calling metrics for each sample processed, including interactive charts.

 For the germline variant calling module, you will be prompted to provide the basic input options for running an analysis: